 Amazon Synopsis

-A special thanks to Lucy Burdette for providing a winner with a hardcover copy of A DEADLY FEAST.
-Contest ends Monday, May 21, 2019 at 11:59 pm PST and is limited to U.S. Please use the Rafflecopter box located below to enter.
+A special thanks to Leslie Budewitz for providing one winner with a print copy of CHAI ANOTHER DAY.
+Contest ends Wednesday, June 19, 2019 at 11:59 pm PST and limited to U.S. Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 1 teaspoon vanilla extract